dcreemer/1pass/README.md

 $ 1pass Github
 ```

-and your Gitbub password will be copied to the clipboard.
+and your Github password will be copied to the clipboard.

 The official 1Password CLI application (```op```) can be difficult to use interactively, and unlike
 the macOS or Windows 1Password native applications, requires an internet connection to fetch data